How to Plant, Grow, and Care for Ipomoea Tricolor

 Diseases

-At this time, no fungicides are available for the treatment of white blister.
 Removing leaves and stems which show signs of blister formation is essential.
 The faster they are removed, the less likely the spores will spread.
 Destroy any infected material.

 Fungal leaf spots such as alternaria are also common in ipomoea species.
-Liquid copper fungicides are an effective way to treat these.

 Stem rots, like those caused by fusarium fungi, may occur in some plants.
 There’s no cure for fusarium-based rots currently.
 Because of this, prevention is extremely important.
 Ensure there’s good airflow around your plants, and make sure that the soil does not get too soggy.
 This slows the development of fusarium.

 While it’s uncommon, thread blight from orchard trees can spread to your morning glory.
 This causes wilted, brown leaves on the inner shaded portions of the plant.
-Sometimes a white, thread-like mycelium can be found on leaf surfaces.
+Sometimes, a white, thread-like mycelium can be found on leaf surfaces.

 Frequently Asked Questions

-A: Morning glory seeds are considered toxic.
+Morning glory seeds are considered toxic.
 They contain lysergic acids which can cause hallucinations (much like the drug LSD).
 They also can cause a range of symptoms from nausea or vomiting to diarrhea.
 The leaves and stems typically only cause vomiting.

 This toxicity is not just for humans – it’s true for our pets, too.
 Keep small children and pets away if they’re prone to snacking on your plants.

-Q: Is Ipomoea and morning glory same?
+Is Ipomoea and morning glory same?

-A: It is, yes.
+It is, yes.
 Ipomoea is the genus that houses all morning glories.

-Q: Is Ipomoea tricolor invasive?
+Is Ipomoea tricolor invasive?

-A: Yes, in New Mexico, Ipomoea tricolor is invasive.
+Yes, in New Mexico, Ipomoea tricolor is invasive.
 Elsewhere it generally doesn’t escape cultivation.

-Q: Is morning glory poisonous to touch?
+Is Ipomoea tricolor poisonous to touch?

-A: No. Touching the plant will not cause any problems.
+No. Touching the plant will not cause any problems.
 Eating the plant, on the other hand, is not recommended.

-Q: Does morning glories come back every year?
+Does Ipomoea tricolor come back every year?

-A: Yes!
+Yes!
 While it’s not a perennial, it will annually reseed.

-Q: Do morning glories prefer sun or shade?
+Do Ipomoea tricolor prefer sun or shade?

-A: They need full sun to thrive, so pop them in a sunny area along a fence or trellis.
+They need full sun to thrive, so pop them in a sunny area along a fence or trellis.

-Q: Do hummingbirds like morning glories?
+Do hummingbirds like Ipomoea tricolor?

-A: Yes!
+Yes!
 Hummingbirds love these (sometimes) heavenly blue and blue star flowers.

-A: While there are aquatic Ipomoea species that are illegal, the terrestrial forms are not.
+While there are aquatic Ipomoea species that are illegal, the terrestrial forms are not.

 Share This Post